ribersec/ribersec.github.io/_posts/2020-06-12-Windows-Privilege-Escalation-Tools.md

 </div>
 Of course you have to run this on the victim-pc or victim-server.

-To use winPEAS
-First we download the scripts.
+To use winPEAS ,first we download the scripts.
 <div class="alert-info">git clone git clone https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite.git
 </div>
 As with the lse.sh script, you have to run this on the victim-pc or victim-server.